birkskyum/awesome-hacker-news-clones/README.md

 ## Additional info

-Slow page refers to the article of id 30186326, because it has 1400 comments making it a good candidate for testing.
+Slow page refers to the article of id 30186326.
+This article has 1400 comments, making it a good candidate for testing.